INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 **22nd May 2022:** Almost two years back I lost my watch & wallet to greed.
 My brother bought me a brand new watch today.

 In background, a parting gift from Kishore.
-He told to me then - "You are a professional now".
+He told to me that I was a professional then.
+Am I now?

 ![watch](assets/blogs/personal/photo_2022-05-22_23-13-34.jpg)